 The minor in theatre includes:

-- 18 semester hours, including nine semester hours of theatre foundation courses and nine semester hours of electives.
+- 18 semester hours, including 12 semester hours of theatre foundation courses and nine semester hours of electives.
 At least one elective course must be in history of theatre or drama literature.

 The theatre program at AU prepares students for a wide range of careers in the theatre and arts professions, including as actors, designers, technicians, arts administrators, directors, producers, writers, educators, agents and artists.
 Students also are prepared to enter graduate school in theatre-related fields.